jhjpark/gan-robustness/README.md

 `pre-trianed`: This folder contains code for running the a pre-trained ResNet model on satellite images.

-Each subdirectory has its own corresponding README with more details about the contents and the correspodning sources.
+Each subdirectory has its own corresponding README with more details about the contents and the correspodning sources used.